kilowhat/kilowhat.net/flarum-extensions-wordpress.md

 **Required**

+*This setting is auto-filled when you configure the extension via the wizard.*

 The URL to your Wordpress site, including the protocol, but without any ending slash or `index.php`.

 The URL must be HTTPS.